 - Personal qualities of integrity, credibility, and a passion for the vision and mission of FCC.

 The Leadership Cultivation Committee is energized by the talent in our congregation, and we look forward to finding out what passions and vision you would like to bring to a leadership role in our church.
-For more information, please contact Pam Shockley-Zalabak, Chair of the Leadership Cultivation Committee, or reach out to any LCC member.
+For more information, please contact Alison Gerbig, Chair of the Leadership Cultivation Committee, or reach out to any LCC member.

-If you are interested in being a part of the leadership of FCC, we invite you to either talk with a member of the LCC for more information complete the Statement of Interest form (link below).
+If you are interested in being a part of the leadership of FCC, we invite you to complete the Statement of Interest form (click here).